 About a month or two before Baby Z’s arrival, my then 3 year old son transitioned from balance bike to big boy bike.
 I cannot sing the praises of balance bikes enough, as the skills he learned there made for a seamless switch to pedals, without the need for training wheels.
 And while we’ve undoubtedly done about a zillion laps around our neighborhood, the local mountain bike park has been the best outlet we’ve found for channeling his “inner ripper” while keeping the rest of the gang content (whether it’s a 9 month pregnant Mommy or a Mommy/newborn babywearing pair.)
 Here’s why…

 1. CONTROLLED CHAOS – Our family is of the mindset that kids develop a healthy attitude towards risk when they are able to explore those boundaries for themselves in a relatively safe environment, rather than constantly having risk assessed for them.
 Yes, there are obstacles and sometimes daunting features scattered throughout the terrain.
 And sometimes there are other bikers, trail runners, or dog walkers sharing the trail.
+I always make sure to bring this bike lock in case I want to get off my raleigh tokul 3 bike and walk around.
 But none of these are coming at us at 35 mph on a paved road.
 The beginner trails are just fast enough with obstacles just big enough to make him think without putting him in any real danger.
 Meanwhile I’m not worried about keeping up with C in case he inadvertently blows through an intersection.
 He bikes a little ways, then rests to wait up for me.

 2. CONFIDENCE BUILDING – Learning how to mountain bike has been a great metaphor for my son to learn the lesson of “practice makes perfect.”
 He’s learned that sometimes when he goes for it he surprises himself, and other times he falls.
 And that’s okay.
 (Learning to fall safely is a skill in and of itself, and one that is most easily acquired as a child when you’re not that far off the ground!)
 Most of the times when he falls he cries, but 9 times out of 10 it’s because he’s frustrated he fell, not because he’s scared or hurt.
 But then when he’s successful (whether it be the next time or weeks later), it’s fuel for great conversations about how most things worth having in life are worth working hard for.